department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/vaccines/rollout_checklist.md

 ### UX/UI

-- [ ] Key design decisions added to decision log; *Sketch?*
+- [X] Key design decisions added to decision log; *https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/decision-log.md*

 - [ ] Design documentation & briefs are up-to-date and linked in product Github; *Bryan will check our product outline and guide in GitHub to ensure it's updated*

-- [ ] Breadcrumb suppressed during this phase, excluding the "Back" links when in sub-tasks; *Breadcrumbs currently contain one higher page in the hierarchy*
+- [X] Breadcrumb suppressed during this phase, excluding the "Back" links when in sub-tasks; *Breadcrumbs currently contain one higher page in the hierarchy*

 - [X] Feedback link is in place in design and engaged, clicking it will open a link to send a feedback email.